Adebayooluwaferanmi/evoting_app/README.md

 # evoting_app
-Learn how to build a secure voting platform with Django.
+A secure voting platform with Django.